-It’s Opening Ceremony day at Kids Bloggers Go Olympics!
+It’s Opening Ceremony Day!
 If you’d like to know more about the London 2012 Olympic Opening Ceremony today, be sure to check out the Opening Ceremony page at London 2012.
 (Note: This page updates to the current Olympic Games.)

 “The Opening Ceremony is a celebration showcasing the best of the Host Nation.
 It also features a parade of all competing nations and the highly anticipated entrance of the Olympic Flame, which ignites the Cauldron and signals the start of the Games.”